rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

+## <u>AI Lab Notes</u>

-**Extending the Jetson Python environment for programming and data acquisition with CircuitPython and ARM microcontrollers**
+#### Extending the Jetson Python environment for programming and data acquisition with CircuitPython and ARM microcontrollers**

-Previous Lab Notes have covered the use of AGX Orin with USB interfaced microcontrollers for modeling, stimulation and process control applications.
+Previous Lab Notes have covered the use of AGX Orin with USB interfaced ARM Cortex M microcontrollers for modeling, stimulation and process control applications.

 The initial work focused on integrating the legacy Arduino IDE with the aarch64 Ubuntu-based Linux for Jetson (L4J) environment.